shaunbennett/developer-rig/README.md

   2.  `yarn install` # This takes about half a minute.
   3.  `yarn extension-init -l ../my-extension`
         \# You may replace `my-extension` with a different directory name here and in subsequent steps.
 This will clone the Hello World sample from GitHub
 2.  `yarn create-manifest -t type -o manifest.json [other options]` where type is the type of extension and manifest.json is the created extension manifest.
 Types can be: *panel*, *video* or *component* (you can have multiple types).
 The other options are for panel or component sizes and several other text items.
 They all have reasonable defaults.
+Note that you can directly edit the json file to make changes or adjustments.
 See later in this document for specifics.
-Note that you can directly edit the json file to make changes or adjustments.
-4. `yarn start -l manifest.json` where manifest.json is the output of create-manifest.  *You will need to sign in with your Twitch credentials to use the rig in local mode.*
+4. `yarn start -l manifest.json` where manifest.json is the output of create-manifest.  **You will need to sign in with your Twitch credentials to use the rig in Local Mode.**
 5. `yarn host -d ../my-extension/public -p 8080 -l`. where ../my-extension/public is the public folder of the hello-world example extension

 **Mac Users**